©Deirdre Nansen McCloskey | COPYRIGHTED MATERIAL

 24. "The Trouble with Mathematics and Statistics in Economics," History of Economic Ideas XIII (3,2005): 85-102, delivered to MUIR-PRIN project "The role of mathematics in the history of economics," Venice, January 28, 2005, with replies by Dardi, Egidi, Marchionatti, and Fontana.

-• "Sliding Into PoMo-ism from Samuelsonianism," Comment on on Jack Amariglio and David Ruccio's Postmodern Moments in Economics, Rethinking Marxism, 2008.
+• "Sliding Into PoMo-ism from Samuelsonianism," comment on Jack Amariglio and David Ruccio's Postmodern Moments in Modern Economics, Rethinking Marxism: A Journal of Economics, Culture & Society 24 (3, 2012).

 [See also Knowledge and Persuasion in Economics, 1994, in which many of these are reprinted.]